Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 self.flush()

-The flush call is very important for the logging libraries.
-By default, Operation Systems create buffered standard output and error streams.
+The flush call is very important for logging libraries.
+By default, operating systems create buffered standard output and error streams.
 Based on the attached reader, the behavior could be different.
-Without flushing, your messages could be stuck in the buffer till the buffer is full or system closes the stream.
-I recommend to look at the stdio and fflush man pages to learn more.
+Without flushing, your messages could be stuck in the buffer until the buffer is full or the system closes the stream.
+I recommend looking at the stdio and fflush man pages to learn more.

 Let’s summarize what we have learned so far:

-• Timestamps are essential in the logs.
-They give an order and help to correlate events.
+• Timestamps are essential in logs.
+They provide order and help correlate events.

-• Timestamps might not represent an exact moment of time when application code writes the log message.
+• Timestamps might not represent the exact moment when application code writes the log message.

-• Logging libraries are avoiding to keep the records in buffers.
-All messages should be available for the readers almost instantly.
+• Logging libraries avoid keeping records in buffers.
+All messages should be available to readers almost instantly.

-It is time to look how docker handles the container logs.
-In the example below we use Docker, but other container runtimes, like CRI-O, have similar implementations.
+It is time to look at how Docker handles container logs.
+In the example below, we use Docker, but other container runtimes like CRI-O have similar implementations.

-Let's generate the docker container logs.
+Let’s generate Docker container logs.
 For that, we can run a docker run command.

 $ docker run --name python_example python:3 python -c 'import logging; logging.basicConfig(format="%(asctime)s - %(levelname)s - %(message)s"); logging.warning("not OK response");'